charlihchen/DIY-Karaoke-subtitle/README.md

 #2 issue: Mac OS won't able to run the distributed App once you donwloadeded it to your Mac.

-Best Solution for us issues is to run python on Terminal for those 3 py codes:
+Best Solution for the above issues is to run python on Terminal for those 3 py codes:

 #1.
 Press "Windows" key and "X" key >> Select "Terminal" >> input python mix2k.py or python mix2k_dragdrop.py